MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     ![Screenshot of Resource groups highlighted by a red box under Azure services in the Azure portal.](media/11-azure-portal-home-azure-services-resource-groups.png)

-2. In the filter for any field search box, enter the name of the resource group you created for these labs in Lab 1, and then select the resource group from the list.
+2. In the filter for any field search box, enter the name of the resource group you created for this lab, and then select your resource group from the list.

 3. On the **Overview** page of your resource group, select **Delete resource group**.